Authenticating users in .NET apps with MSAL.NET

 - Provide appropriate query string parameters

-: Sanity-check value
+state: Sanity-check value

 - Provide appropriate query string parameters